Top 10 Highest Mountains in Nepal

 Co-Ordinates: 28°35′44″N 83°49′13″E

-First summiteers: Maurice Herzog, Louis Lachenal, Lionel Terray on June 3, 1950
+First summiteers: Maurice Herzog, Louis Lachenal, and Lionel Terray on June 3, 1950

 Position in the World: 10th